mrferos/mrf-swivel/README.md

 ```

 ### Via setter injection
-In the class you're interested in using it, implement the `MrfSwivel\Service\SwivelAwareInterface` which will
+In the class you're interested in using it, implement the interface `MrfSwivel\Service\SwivelAwareInterface` which will
 enforce the need for the `setSwivel` and `getSwivel` methods.
 For convenience I've include a trait with both
 methods `MrfSwivel\Service\SwivelAwareInterfaceTrait`